CURRICULUM

 Skills

-This is the second part of the GCSE Wider World Depth Study; students will be developing knowledge and understanding of a short period involving the League of Nations' attempts at world peace.
-Students continue to build their skills of source analysis, to include political cartoons from the period.
+This is the third and final part of the GCSE Wider World Depth Study; students will be developing knowledge and understanding of a short period involving Hitler's actions in Europe and the causes of the Second World War.
+Students continue to build their skills of source analysis, to include political cartoons from the period and opinions of the key figures in the debate on appeasement.
+They will develop judgement skills by examining the main event and individual that led to the outbreak of WWII.

 Health: Beginnings of Change